Know Your Customer Policy and Anti-Money Laundering Measures

-Where Secure Coin Broker is unable to apply appropriate KYC measures due to non furnishing of information and/or non-operation by the customer, the Company shall terminate the Business Relationship after issuing due notice to the customer explaining the reasons for taking such a decision.
+Where Secure Digital Markets is unable to apply appropriate KYC measures due to non furnishing of information and/or non-operation by the customer, the Company shall terminate the Business Relationship after issuing due notice to the customer explaining the reasons for taking such a decision.
 Such decision shall be taken with the approval of the Managing Director or Principal Officer.

 Canada has imposed sanctions and/or related measures against the following countries:

 Financial and professional services